Announcing winners of the third & final SmartX Europe funding call

 The third and final SmartX funding call closed on February 3, 2021, leaving our team smiling.
 Unexpectedly, it turned into the biggest call among all three, with 43 eligible applications submitted.
 A total of 87 small and medium-sized enterprises (SMEs) from 16 different European Union and associated countries participated in the call.
 Unfortunately, due to budget constraints, we were able to award SmartX grants to only six projects involving 13 SMEs from eight countries.
 The winners were chosen during a tough selection process and today we are pleased to introduce them to you.
 [View our Selection Committee]

 In case you’ve missed it… Read about all our funded projects:

 Here are the final six winning projects and their goals.

-PiKKU ACTIVE from Blautic, another Spanish SME, is a project focused on the sports end market.
+PiKKU ACTIVE from Blautic, another Spanish SME, is a 12-month project (April 2021 – April 2022) focused on the sports end market.
 Its goal is to incorporate a new product (Pikku® ACTIVE) into Blautic’s catalogue by adding a new feature: the measurement of muscle activity (electromyography or EMG).
 It would allow for physical activity to be measured simultaneously using both IMUs (inertial measurement units) and EMG.
 A system of textile electrodes attached to any muscle group of the body would be integrated into Pikku devices and collect signals from several at the same time.
 These variables could be then used for the analysis of athletes’ daily work and recovery exercises, as well as physiotherapy during injury recovery.

 With this announcement, we conclude the list of funded projects and SMEs of the SmartX programme.
 As a team, we would like to highlight the importance of the H2020 Cascade Funding Programmes that help SMEs to innovate and introduce new products to the market.